 How can I get involved?

-If you would like to be involved as a patient or family supporting the patient, you can download a flyer to find out more, and please contact:
+If you would like to be involved as a patient or family supporting the patient, you can download a flyer or contact us to find out more:

 - Email: Charlotte.Steed@health.wa.gov.au

-If you would like to be involved as a connector or caring helper you can download a flyer and please contact:
+If you would like to be involved as a Caring Helper please

 If you would like to know more about compassionate communities or the research component of the program please contact: